hamedlav/Finetuning-Large-Language-Models/README.md

 4. **Run the Notebooks**: With your environment set up and the API key in place, you're ready to explore the course materials.
 Start Jupyter notebook and open the notebooks in the `notebooks/` directory.

 Please note that the provided instructions are based on best practices, ensuring smooth code execution.
-We welcome your contributions and suggestions for improvement!
+I welcome your contributions and suggestions for improvement!

 ## Course Resources
 You can access the complete course materials and lectures on the [DeepLearning.AI website](https://learn.deeplearning.ai/finetuning-large-language-models).

 If you have any queries or require further clarification, please don't hesitate to reach out.
-We wish you a productive and rewarding journey into the world of LLM finetuning!
+I wish you a productive and rewarding journey into the world of LLM finetuning!

 **License**: This repository is open-source and operates under the MIT License, allowing you to use, modify, and distribute the code, with attribution.
 Please review the [LICENSE](LICENSE) file for details.